root-project/root/tree/ntuple/v7/doc/specifications.md

 If flags is zero, the cluster stores the event range of _all_ the original columns _including_ the columns from extension headers.

-The order of the cluster summaries defines the cluster IDs, starting from zero.
+The order of the cluster summaries defines the cluster IDs, starting from the first cluster ID of the cluster group that corresponds to the page list.

 #### Page Locations